Oliver Wilson (rugby league)

 He has previously played for Bradford in League 1 and the Championship, and spent time on loan from Huddersfield at Halifax in the Championship.

 Playing career

 Bradford Bulls

 Between 2018 and 2019 he played for the Bradford Bulls.

 Huddersfield Giants

 Wilson left Bradford and became a part of Huddersfield's academy team, eventually becoming a first team regular.

-Wilson has spent time on loan from Huddersfield at Halifax in the Betfred Championship.
+Wilson has spent time on loan from Huddersfield at Halifax in the Championship.

 In 2019, he made his Super League début for Huddersfield against Salford.

 On 28 May 2022, he played for Huddersfield in their 2022 Challenge Cup Final loss to Wigan.

+Wilson played 20 matches with Huddersfield in the 2023 Super League season as the club finished ninth on the table and missed the playoffs.

+Wilson played 17 games for Huddersfield in the 2025 Super League season as the club finished 10th on the table.

 Bradford Bulls (loan)

 On 26 May 2021 it was reported that he had signed for the Bradford Bulls in the RFL Championship on loan.

+Wigan Warriors

+On 10 November 2025 it was reported that he had signed for Wigan Warriors in the Super League on a 4-year deal.